asamuzaK/withExEditor/README.md

 On Windows, you also need to set the registry.
 If the path of the manifest is "C:\Users\YourUserName\withExEditorHosts\youreditor.json", run the following command with cmd.exe.
 Then you can save the registry key.
-Note that the key is the same as JSON file name.
+Note that the key is the same as the name field in JSON.

 REG ADD Example (Windows):
 ```